 - 1 tablespoon olive oil Add to list

 - 1 1/2 teaspoons baking soda Add to list

 - 1 bunch parsley, chopped Add to list

 - 1/2 teaspoon Tabasco sauce or chili powder, to taste Add to list

 Rinse soaked garbanzo beans in cold water.
 Place in a food processor and process until chopped into small pieces, scraping down the sides as needed.
 Add lemon juice and water; continue to blend until finely ground, almost like a paste.

-In a skillet, sauté onion, garlic, coriander and cumin in oil over medium heat for about 10 minutes.
-Combine all the ingredients except Tabasco sauce or chili powder and coconut oil in a mixing bowl, and mix well.
-Add Tabasco or chili powder to your taste.
+In a skillet, sauté onions, garlic, coriander and cumin in oil over medium heat for 8 to 10 minutes.
+Combine all ingredients except oil in a mixing bowl, and mix well.

-Heat 1 to 2 tablespoons coconut oil in a frying pan.
+Heat 1 to 2 tablespoons oil in a frying pan.
 With a small ice cream scoop or a tablespoon, scoop out the mixture into small patties and place in the pan.
-Fry over medium heat for about 5 minutes on each side.
+Fry over medium heat for about 5 minutes on each side, until browned.

-Serve the Falafel warm in pita bread or a flour tortilla wrap, with Israeli Salad and Tahini Dressing.
+Serve falafel warm, in pita bread or a flour tortilla wrap, with Israeli Salad and Tahini Dressing.